Policies and Procedures

-Those not cleaning should visit outside.
+Those not cleaning should visit outside or leave.
 Those cleaning should take all their personal belongings to their vehicles while waiting for the building to empty.

 For more details about how the building is cleaned, see Cleaning Descriptions on the website.

-The supply-room coordinator oversees the supply room and its contents.
-Please see her with questions or concerns.
+The supply-room coordinator (see last page for names of coordinators) oversees the supply closets and contents.
+Please see her with questions or needs.